 Prevenge Info: http://www.sicvenezia.it/3773/edizione-2016/film-2016/prevenge/?lang=en

 Nominated for The Michael Powell Award for Best British Feature Film at Edinburgh International Film Festival 2015.

 Sight & Sound review:

 "In its charged feeling for landscape, Ryan Eddleston's expressive widescreen photography of the rugged Brecon terrain recalls Laurie Rose's work in Ben Wheatley's Sightseers (2012)."

-"Ryan Owen Eddleston’s widescreen camerawork embraces the sodden, soaring landscape in saturated tones of russet and moss, closing in as carefully on fence barbs and foliage as on the actors’ wonderfully expressive faces."
+"Ryan Eddleston’s widescreen camerawork embraces the sodden, soaring landscape in saturated tones of russet and moss, closing in as carefully on fence barbs and foliage as on the actors’ wonderfully expressive faces."